Posted on

 - hostile.[2]

-The victim of a hostile work environment does not necessarily have to suffer an adverse employment action, like a demotion.
-Simply being the target of hostile behavior that is severe or pervasive is enough.
+You do not necessarily have to suffer an adverse employment action, like a demotion.
+Simply being the target of hostile behavior that is severe or pervasive is enough for me to bring a successful lawsuit on your behalf.

 What behaviors can contribute to a hostile environment?

-The following behaviors have been deemed to contribute to what qualifies as a hostile work environment:
+The following behaviors have been deemed by courts to contribute to what qualifies as a hostile work environment:

-- A male supervisor’s sexual comments nearly every day about a female subordinate’s clothing and appearance,[4]
+- A male supervisor’s sexual comments nearly every day about your clothing and appearance,4

-- A male coworker simulating sex acts for the female worker to see, as other male coworkers laughed,[5]
+- A male coworker simulating sex acts for you to see, as other male coworkers laughed,5

-- Sexual, homophobic, or racial slurs that are directed at the complainant,[6]
+- Sexual, homophobic, or racial slurs that are directed at you,6

-- Hanging a noose for a Black coworker to see,[7]
+- Hanging a noose for you to see,7

-- Forbidding employees to speak any language other than English, contributing to ethnic tension and making national origin a disadvantage in the workplace,[8] and
+- Forbidding employees to speak any language other than English, contributing to ethnic tension and making national origin a disadvantage in the workplace,8 and

-- Persistent and harassing comments about a worker’s age, like calling them “grandpa” or “senile.”[9]
+- Persistent and harassing comments about your age, like calling you “grandpa” or “senile.”9

 However, not all unwelcome conduct like this will create a hostile workplace.
 For example, the following types of offensive conduct may fall short: